CR3Swapper/bluepill/README.md

 # Bluepill

-Bluepill is an Intel type-2 research hypervisor written with no access to github.com.
+Bluepill is an Intel type-2 research hypervisor.
 This project is purely for educational purposes and is designed to run on Windows 10 systems.
 This project uses WDK and thus Windows Kernel functions to facilitate vmxlaunch.

 ### VMCS